-Another reason that you should choose double zero flour is that the flour contains a high amount of protein and enough gluten to help the development of the dough’s plasticity and elasticity when it is being molded into your pasta dough.
+Another reason that you should choose double zero flour is that the flour contains a high amount of protein and enough gluten to help the development of the dough’s plasticity and elasticity when it’s being molded into your pasta dough.
 More about that in the paragraph about protein and gluten.

-Does this mean that buying 00 flour for your pasta will automatically settle for the best flour for pasta?
+Does this mean that buying either semolina or 00 flour for your pasta will automatically settle for the best flour for pasta?
 Sadly, the answer is no. While I recommend that most of the time you should definitely choose type 00 flour when you are making pasta at home, just because a label says the flour is type 00 this will not mean that this is the perfect flour for pasta.
 As mentioned before, the type 00 indicates the fineness of the flour.

 What is the best pasta flour?

 There isn’t a straightforward answer for this, as different situations may call for different types of flour.
 However, as a thumb rule I advise that if you going to make pasta is that you choose type 00 (or double zero) flour that is intended for pasta.
 This last bit is very important, as not every type 00 flour is perfect for making pasta.